 August 31, 2022 – Laura Quiros (facilitator) on campus

 Pending: October 12, 2023 – A Long Talk, Kyle Williams (facilitator) on campus

 Criminal Justice Studies Major

-Standish Library Director Vicki Parsons has engaged a consultant to do a DEI inventory of library resources.
-This will lead to a systematic effort to enhance library resources to fully support student access to contemporary material on DEI issues.
+Standish Library Director Vicki Parsons engaged a consultant to do a DEI inventory of library resources and the Library is systematically expanding resources in areas where needed to provide library resources to fully support student access to contemporary material on DEI issues.